Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 What is the best stabilizer for a blanket?

-If your blanket isn’t super stretchy, you can use tear-away stabilizer, thus letting your blanket provide the stability during stitching.
-I’ve chosen to use tear-away stabilizer for this project because I don’t want the stabilizer visible on the back of the blanket.
-My blanket isn’t all that stretchy either.
-I prefer pre-cut tearaway sheets for convenience!
-Tearaway stabilizer also works best with designs that do not have a high density.
+If your blanket isn’t stretchy and your design is not dense, you can use tear-away stabilizer, thus letting your blanket provide the stability during stitching.
+I’ve used tear-away stabilizer for this project because my blanket is not stretchy, my design has a low enough stitch count, and I don’t want stabilizer left on the back of the blanket after I’m done.

-On top of the blanket, you will want to make sure to use a layer of water-soluble topping like Sulky Solvy.
-The purpose of the water-soluble topping is to keep stitches from sinking down into the fuzz of the fabric, thus making them invisible.
-The topping will provide needed support to the stitches and will be washed off (or torn off) after the project is complete.
+On top of the blanket, use a layer of water-soluble topping like Sulky Solvy to keep stitches from sinking down into the fuzz of the fabric, thus making them invisible.
+The topping is washed off (or torn off) after the project is complete.

 Read more: how to choose an embroidery stabilizer.

-Not all designs will work well on a thick, fluffy blanket.
-Redwork designs composed of running stitches will get lost in the fluff, and very dense designs may cause puckering of a thin fleece blanket after the embroidery is complete.
-Appliques, monograms, names, and bold designs, for example, are usually perfect!
+Not all designs work well on a thick, fluffy blanket.
+Designs composed of running stitches get lost in the fluff, and very dense designs can cause puckering of and affect the natural drape.
+Appliques, monograms, names, and fill-stitch designs with a low to medium stitch count are usually perfect!

-To note, if you do have a very fluffy blanket, another way to make sure designs don’t get lost in the nap is to use a knockdown stitch.
-This will essentially tack down the fluff so you can embroider on top of it.
-This is also very helpful to use when embroidering on towels!
-Below is an example of a knockdown stitch I used on a robe to hold the fluff down.
-If you’re intrigued by this idea, check out what is knockdown stitch and how to design one!
+To note, if you do have a very fluffy blanket, another way to make sure designs don’t get lost is to use a knockdown stitch.
+This tacks down the fluff so you can embroider on top of it.
+Below is an example of one on a robe.

 For this project, my 4″x4″ embroidery machine couldn’t fit all the letters I wanted to put on the blanket in one hoop, so I had to split things.
 Hence, why you may see several marks in some pictures on my blanket in this tutorial.